 This table shows how COVID-19 has impacted residents of long-term care facilities in Marin County.
 Facilities include Residential Care Facilities (RCFs), Skilled Nursing Facilities (SNF), Independent Living (IL), and Other Group Living (OGL) facilities.
 Current positive staff and current positive patients include those who have tested positive for COVID-19 in the last 14 days.

 Mapping cases by geographic regions helps us view where COVID-19 cases have been diagnosed in our community.
-The map below shows the cumulative and 30-day number of confirmed COVID-19 cases and cumulative and 30-day rates of COVID-19 cases per 100,000 residents by city and community in Marin County since March 2020.
+The map below shows the cumulative and 30-day number of confirmed COVID-19 cases, cumulative and 30-day rates of COVID-19 cases per 100,000 residents, and vaccination metrics since March 2020.
+The numbers displayed on the map are the 30-day case rate per 100,000 residents.
 Note that the number of confirmed cases in a given community are reflective of testing.
-This map is interactive, click on each jurisdiction to view the name of the community/city, the total population for that area, the cumulative and 30-day number of COVID-19 cases, and the cumulative and 30-day COVID-19 case rate per 100,000 residents.
+This map is interactive, click on each jurisdiction to view the name of the community/city, the total population for that area, the cumulative and 30-day number of COVID-19 cases, the cumulative and 30-day COVID-19 case rate per 100,000 residents, and COVID-19 vaccination metrics.
 Because the total population in one jurisdiction can be vastly different from another, the case rate per 100,000 residents helps us better understand the concentration of cases among the total population for that jurisdiction.
 This map is based on the residence provided by COVID-19 cases during the investigation process (also referred to as contact tracing).
 Communities with less than 10 cases do not have their case counts shared to ensure that individuals are not identifiable to the public.
 All data are subject to change as we may learn new information during a case investigation.
 If the map fails to load click here.

 Marin County Public Health has routine quality improvement procedures in place to provide the most accurate and timely data as possible.
 Mapping procedures were updated in November 2020 to further improve our ability to report COVID-19 case counts by geographic location, including updating our methodology to account for corrections to case addresses throughout a case investigation.
 All cases reported for San Quentin only include those reported among community residents.